 Supported by sexual health charity FPA, a champion of people’s right to sexual and reproductive health and wellbeing.

-Our survey of 2,000 UK office workers reveals that nearly 20% of Brits have had a sexual encounter with a colleague at the office Christmas party.
+Our survey of 2,000 UK office workers revealed that nearly 20% of Brits have had a sexual encounter with a colleague at the office Christmas party.
 1 in 10 admitted they have caught an STI, or know someone who has, from a co-worker.

 The lights are low, the Christmas party is in full swing, and that person you have been lusting after all through the year is right there in front of you.
 You have both had a few Jägerbombs too many, and - as they say - 'one thing leads to another'.
 OK, the deed is done, and you may start feeling regretful and worried.
 Your head may start to fill up with all sorts of questions.